cpp-niel/cpp2lexer/README.md

 # cpp2lexer
-A Rob Pike style lexer in Cpp2 syntax
+An attempt at a lexer for pure Cpp2 in pure Cpp2.